PetraSp/MarsRoverJavaScriptPS/README.md

    * second line for rover's initial position
    * third line represent the instructions to move the rover
 * It is not required to reset Rovers after each file processed
+* The rovers cannot collide with each other.

 ## Installation
 There are two ways to install the app: